 Keep The Engine Clean

 Keeping the inside and the outside of your engine clean is of utmost importance.
-While you may not have the expertise to ensure the inside of your engine is clear of debris, keeping the external portion of your engine and lawn mower clean is easy and vital to swift cool down times.
+While you may not have the expertise to ensure the inside of your engine is clear of debris, keeping the external portion of your engine and lawn mower clean is easy and vital to swift cool-down times.

-If a build-up of dirt, grime, and grass occurs on top of your lawn mower, it blocks the air filtration and cooling systems.
+If a build-up of dirt, grime, and grass occur on top of your lawn mower, it blocks the air filtration and cooling systems.
 If the air cannot be filtered and the air cooling system cannot run properly to help your engine to cool down.